Elon, North Carolina

 We saw last week that the one who created the world was Jesus.
 The same one who created the world is the same one who redeemed the world and one day will judge the world.
 He will not just judge unbelievers, he will judge us.
 Paul said, “We must all stand before the judgment seat of Christ” and he was talking to Christians.

-1) The Genesis account of creation is a divine process.
+1) Creation is a divine process

+It is NOT a human process.
+It is a divine process.
+It is something that only God can do.
 One of the best ways to find out what a key theme in a chapter of the Bible is to look for key words.
 It is an important rule in Bible study.
 Let’s read Genesis 1:3-8 again and see if we see a key word.

 “And God said, “Let there be light,” and there was light.
 God saw that the light was good, and he separated the light from the darkness.
 God called the light “day,” and the darkness he called “night.”
 And there was evening, and there was morning—the first day.
 And God said, “Let there be a vault between the waters to separate water from water.”
 So God made the vault and separated the water under the vault from the water above it.
 And it was so.
 God called the vault “sky.”
 And there was evening, and there was morning—the second day.”